Amplicon retrieval#

 Data retrieval using iBridges#

-Check the iBridges data retrieval page for the latest information on how to retrieve data from iBridges.
+This page assumes you have already installed iBridges and created an irods json file.
+Check the iBridges python client page for the latest information on how to install, authenticate, and retrieve data from iBridges.

 Amplicon data retrieval#